AmirSheikhali/random_password/README.md

-This project allows a user to generate a 8 random character password
+This project allows users to generate a secure random 8 character password using a combination of letters, numbers and special characters